bake-bake-bake/bakeware/README.md

 ## Reference material

-### Command line arguments
+### Command-line arguments

-In general, command line arguments passed to Bakeware applications are passed through to Elixir.
-A few special command line arguments can be passed to adjust the launchers behavior.
-Bakeware stops parsing command line arguments when it encounters a `--`.
-Processed command line arguments are not passed along to Elixir.
+In general, command-line arguments passed to Bakeware applications are passed through to Elixir.
+A few special command-line arguments can be passed to adjust the launchers behavior.
+Bakeware stops parsing command-line arguments when it encounters a `--`.
+Processed command-line arguments are not passed along to Elixir.

 The following arguments may be passed: